solliancenet/MCW-Securing-the-IoT-end-to-end/Whiteboard design session/WDS trainer guide - Securing the IoT end to end.md

 1. How will you monitor and audit device access?

-2. How will you monitor and audit network traffic across Virtual Networks?
+-   Local device logs and security events can be sent to IoT Edge devices for storage, processing and possibly forwarding to the IoT Hub.
+Most major logs should be sent to the IoT Hub where you will have Azure Security Center for IoT monitoring those events and firing alerts on abnormal activity.

-3. How will you monitor and audit Azure resource changes?
+2. How will you monitor and audit Azure resource changes?

+-   By enabling Diagnostic Logging on all Azure resources, you can have those events logged into a Log Analytics workspace.

-4. Create custom alerts and execute remediation and investigation activities on detection?
+3. Create custom alerts and execute remediation and investigation activities on detection?

+-   Since all data will be ingested into Log Analytics, you can build any number of custom alerts to notify the proper individuals or execute Playbooks that start remediation or investigative activities.

-5. What tools would you setup to surface audit and compliance reporting to IT Executives?
+4. What tools would you setup to surface audit and compliance reporting to IT Executives?

+-   You can utilize PowerBI to surface Log Analytics data into easy to read dashboards that are accessbile only to the property individuals.

 ## Checklist of preferred objection handling